-Your doctor can treat your dysmorphic mania with medicine.
+Your doctor can treat your dysphoric mania with medicine.
 Your treatment may be a combination of two or more medications, like antipsychotics and mood stabilizers.
 Your doctor might also recommend talk therapy.

 If medication doesn’t work, your doctor may recommend electroconvulsive therapy, or ECT.
 In ECT, your doctor uses electrodes to pass electric pulses through your brain while you're under anesthesia.
 It’s a fast-working treatment that helps with symptoms that are hard to control.

 - Repetitive transcranial magnetic stimulation, in which your doctor uses an electromagnet to stimulate nerve cells in your brain

 - Vagus nerve stimulation, in which a device similar to a pacemaker sends mild electric pulses to your brain through your vagus nerve

 - Deep brain stimulation, in which a surgeon implants electrodes in areas of your brain.
 They deliver electrical impulses that help regulate abnormal brain activity.